OneGov/onegov-docs/index.rst

 Demo
 ^^^^

-The latest release of Onegov Town, the flagship application of Onegov Cloud, is available at `<https://govikon.onegovcloud.ch>`_.
+The latest release of OneGov Town, the flagship application of OneGov Cloud, is available at `<https://govikon.onegovcloud.ch>`_.

-Developing Onegov Cloud
+Developing OneGov Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^

-Have a look at the development repository for instructions on how to get Onegov Cloud running:
+Have a look at the development repository for instructions on how to get OneGov Cloud running:

 `<https://github.com/onegov/dev>`_

-Onegov Cloud Modules
+OneGov Cloud Modules
 ^^^^^^^^^^^^^^^^^^^^

 .. toctree::